thosgood/this-weeks-finds/markdown/151-200/week175.md

 renamed June after his father Germanicus.
 Then Claudius renamed May after himself, and Nero grabbed April.
 Later, Domitian took October and Antonius took September.
-The vile Commodus tried to rename all twelve months, but that didn\'t stick.
-Then Tacitus snatched September away from Antonius\... but luckily, all these later developments have been forgotten!
+The vile Commodus tried to rename all twelve months, but that didn't stick.
+Then Tacitus snatched September away from Antonius... but luckily, all these later developments have been forgotten!

-This is only a tiny fraction of the fascinating lore in Richards\' book.
+This is only a tiny fraction of the fascinating lore in Richards' book.
 Ever wonder why there are 7 days in a week?
-That\'s pretty easy: they\'re named after the 7 planets - in the old sense of \"planets\", meaning heavenly bodies visible by eye that don\'t move with the stars.
+That's pretty easy: they're named after the 7 planets - in the old sense of "planets", meaning heavenly bodies visible by eye that don't move with the stars.
-But here\'s a harder puzzle!
+But here's a harder puzzle!
 Why are the 7 planets are listed in this order?

     Sun     (Sunday - Dies Solis)